Many African Catholics have greeted Leo’s first visit with joy. Others fear he’s lent legitimacy to strongman leaders

 Father Beltus Asanji, a communications coordinator for the Catholic Archdiocese of Bamenda — the epicenter of the Anglophone crisis in Cameroon — told CNN that the purpose of the pope’s travels was to connect with local churches and share a message of peace, reconciliation and the dignity of humanity.

-He explained that “meetings with civil authorities are routine on apostolic journeys,” and noted that the pope’s meeting with Biya aligns with the Vatican’s principle of engaging in dialog without political bias.
+He explained that “meetings with civil authorities are routine on apostolic journeys,” and noted that the pope’s meeting with Biya aligns with the Vatican’s principle of engaging in dialogue without political bias.

 “The Holy See has repeatedly stated that such encounters do not imply moral judgment on a leader’s tenure or policies,” Asanji said.